Tristan und Isolde: Performance history

 The next production of Tristan was in Weimar in 1874.
-Wagner himself supervised another production of Tristan in Berlin in March 1876, but the opera was only performed in his own theatre at the Bayreuth Festival after his death; Cosima Wagner, his widow, oversaw this in 1886, a production that was widely acclaimed.
+Wagner supervised another production in Berlin in March 1876, but the opera was performed in his own theatre at the Bayreuth Festival only after his death; Cosima Wagner oversaw that widely acclaimed production in 1886.

-The first production outside of Germany was given at the Theatre Royal, Drury Lane, London in 1882; Tristan was performed by Hermann Winkelmann, who later that year sang the title role of Parsifal at Bayreuth.
+The first production outside Germany was at the Theatre Royal, Drury Lane, London in 1882; Tristan was performed by Hermann Winkelmann, who later that year sang the title role of Parsifal at Bayreuth.
 It was conducted by Hans Richter, who also conducted the first Covent Garden production two years later.
 Winkelmann was also the first Vienna Tristan, in 1883.
-The first American performance was held at the Metropolitan Opera in December 1886, conducted by Anton Seidl.
+The first American performance was held at the Metropolitan Opera on 1 December 1886, with Albert Niemann and Lilli Lehmann conducted by Anton Seidl.

+The first performance in France was at the Nouveau-Théâtre in Paris in 1899 in translation, with Félia Litvinne and Gilbert under Charles Lamoureux; it was then staged at the Opéra in 1904 with Louise Grandjean and Albert Alvarez and Paul Taffanel conducting, and in 1925 entered the repertoire of the Opéra-Comique with Suzanne Balguerie and Oscar Ralf conducted by Désiré-Émile Inghelbrecht.

+In 1968 Belgian television presented Tristan und Isolde as a ten-part television serial, filmed in various outdoor locations.
+The cast included Claude Heater as Tristan, Jacqueline Van Quaille as Isolde, Maryse Patris as Brangaene, and Marke sung by Josef Greindl but acted by Maurice de Groote; the conductor was André Vandernoot.
+Before each part, Vandernoot gave a commentary on the opera.